simonneutert/simonneutert.github.io/src/_posts/2025/2025-10-24-nordic-work-culture-german-it.md

 title: "Rethinking Work Culture: Lessons from Nordic, Japanese, and Quality-focused Approaches for German IT"
 ---

-You know that feeling when you're drowning in meetings, juggling sprint ceremonies, and wondering why your "agile" process feels anything but?
+You might know that feeling of drowning in meetings, juggling sprint ceremonies, and wondering why your "agile" process feels anything but?

 Yeah, me too.
-YouTube sent [this article](https://runitbare.com/why-finnish-devs-outperform-silicon-valley-long-term-the-nordic-way-of-code/) in my feed and diving into alternative work philosophies, I've come to realize we might be missing something fundamental in the modern IT landscape.
+This week YouTube somehow sent [this article](https://runitbare.com/why-finnish-devs-outperform-silicon-valley-long-term-the-nordic-way-of-code/) in my feed.
+I enjoy diving into alternative work philosophies, as I get the feeling we might be missing something fundamental in the modern IT landscape.

 This isn't about throwing shade at anyone—it's about finding better ways to work.

+Let's explore ways that don't lead to:
+- brutal onboarding experiences
+- degrading code quality
+- exploding fix times
+- cynicism
-Ways that don't lead to cynicism after two years, degrading code quality, exploding fix times, brutal onboarding experiences, and documentation scattered across seven tools nobody remembers to update.
-Ways that actually deliver value and, maybe, just maybe, let us enjoy what we do.
+- and scattered documentation nobody can keep up to update and stay sane.

+Ways that actually deliver value and, maybe, just maybe, bring back the joy in what we once loved to do.

 This article moves from **strategic philosophy** (the "why") through **tactical practices** (the "how") to **urgent actions** you can take tomorrow (the "now").
 Whether you're a junior developer, a team lead, a CTO, or just exploring your options—whether you're struggling with these symptoms right now or planning to prevent them—there's something here for you.